 the right map given by the action of a based homotopy automorphism of $\bigvee_n S^1$ on $H_1(\bigvee_n S^1;\bF_2)$, implies $H_d(\mr{Aut}(F_n),\mr{Aut}(F_{n-1});\bF_2) \neq 0$ for $(n,d) = (2,1),(4,2)$. \end{remark}

-More recently Szymik \cite{SzymikPersonal} has shown that $H_3(GL_6(\bF_2);\bF_2) \neq 0$, based on computer calculations.
+More recently Szymik \cite{Szymik} has shown that $H_3(\mr{GL}_6(\bF_2);\bF_2) \neq 0$, based on computer calculations and a theorem of Webb.
 Combining this with Theorem G of \cite{hepworth} it follows that this group must be one-dimensional and generated by $Q^1(\sigma)^3$.
 In the following lemma we give our own proof of the latter result.

 \begin{lemma} $H_{6,3}(\gR_{\bF_2})$ is at most 1-dimensional, spanned by $Q^1(\sigma)^3$. \end{lemma}